Returning to the Workplace Phase 3 - Last updated 24 August 2021

 In response to the Covid-19 pandemic, we have now implemented Phase 3 of our return to the workplace.
 The following explains our risk assessment and procedures for working:-

 - Working from home remains in place for the majority of our employees.

-- A small number of employees have now returned to our Swansea, Camarthen, Fishguard, Cowbridge and Caerphilly offices.
+- A small number of employees have now returned to our Swansea, Camarthen, Fishguard, Cowbridge, Caerphilly and Haverfordwest offices.

 - Essential client meetings can be held in these offices, abiding by our covid-secure procedures.